CaptRaven/LEARNCHA/README.md

 ##### Learncha currently does the following:
 - online and offline learning resources
-- immersive learning platform for kids using gaming to teach children in remote communities on climate
+- immersive learning platform for kids using gaming to teach children in remote communities on climate, the games include:
+   - tetris
+  - Spellz
+  - Spelling Bee
+  - 2048
+ - to enhance child learning experience
 - A climate challenge can be created and get people around the world to join and solve climate problems around the world.
+-Dictionary platform to check meaning of words and learn new words -Quiz platform to help children answer trivia questions and earn sharable points -It also has the book platform which has readable contents ranging from grade 1-6
 #### it currently runs on IBM Cloud Foundary.
 #### See below for our proposed schedule on next steps after Call for Code 2021 submission.